Brexit Support for your Business

 New customs declarations are now needed.
 If you export to the EU or import goods to the UK from the EU, you will need to have the correct paperwork or goods will be stopped in transit causing delays and disruption.

-Chamber Customs is a new Customs Declaration Service provided by Edinburgh Chamber of Commerce.
+Chamber Customs is a new customs broker service provided by the Chamber of Commerce.
 It provides a new Customs brokerage service to support businesses through the changes introduced by Brexit.

 Read more about navigating Customs Documentation post Brexit on our blog.

 New Customs Declarations and border checks have led to many delayed shipments both leaving and coming into the UK.
 Some of these delays could be avoided by looking at domestic or local supply chains and finding a potential alternative to importing goods closer to home.